virtax/stack-trace-fixer/README.md

 You can optionally provide 'pwd' parameter to installFix(), if process.env.PWD is not set.

-1. catch and log an error
+2. Catch and log an error
 ```js
 try {
   throw new Error('Test error');